How to Count Coins: A Step-by-Step Guide for Teaching Money

 Focus Skills: Recognizing the value of each coin and counting coins.

-This game can be modified easily by having a Bank (pile of coins) for students.
+This game can be easily modified by having a Bank (a pile of coins) for students.
 As they land on a coin, they take it from the bank.
 When one player lands on the piggy bank, each player counts up their coins.
 The player with the greatest total wins that round.

 Focus Skill: Counting coins.

-In addition, using the answer key for this matching game will give students immediate feedback and save you valuable time.
-Having an answer key with games also helps keep kids accountable.
+This simple-to-play game uses coin pictures matched to the amount and includes an answer key to give students immediate feedback and save you valuable time.
+Having an answer key with games also helps keep kids accountable and improves independence.

 You can use these cards for a memory partner game or a solo matching activity!
 Plus, you can get these matching coin task cards for FREE—just fill out the form at the bottom of the post!